 The training that the student obtains is related to the specific area of emphasis that is chosen.
 Regardless of one's interest, objectives, or area of emphasis, a good knowledge and understanding of horticulture is a necessity.
-A student can receive a B.S. degree and choose from the following three options:
+A student can receive a BS degree and choose from the following four options:

-Horticulture provides the training and expertise for production and preservation of fruits, nuts, vegetables, nursery crops, flower crops, etc. Training can be general, have a business or science orientation, or be chosen to emphasize a particular commodity area of horticulture.
+Horticulture Science emphasis is on preparing students for science-based careers, including laboratory science or graduate study.
+This option provides the training and expertise for production maintenance and preservation of fruits, nuts, vegetables, nursery crops, flower crops, etc. Training can be general or be chosen to emphasize a particular commodity area of horticulture.
+Students learn plant care techniques and the role plants play in sustaining the environment.